AminMasoudi/manager/README.md

 lets build a task manager useing django admin[for v1], that contains tasks and there deadline and other stuff.\
 in mvp and v0.1 we will use only django-admin due to ease of use\
-then we will add frontend(ahhh shit i should learn front)\
+then we will add frontend(ahhh, i should learn frontend)\
 and lets see how far I can go